cs584/CS584-F22/README.md

 # CS 584 Machine Learning - Section 03

-This repository contains only the slides and the Jupyter notebooks.
+Repository for slides and Jupyter notebooks for CS 584, Section 03, of Illinois Institute of Technology, for Fall 2022.